pfolus/sql_checkpoint_task/README.md

   1. Create new address book
   2. Open address book from file
   0. Exit
-Option: 1
+Option: 2

-Please provide a name of a new address book:
+Please provide a name of an address book:
 Friends

 **Friends**